 We know that people enjoy the process of researching a holiday.
 So do we when we book our own holidays!
 However we firmly believe in collaboration.
 Combining your thoughts from initial research with our ideas and years of experience.
 It should be a partnership.

-However we are sometimes stunned when people tell us (quite happily) that they have used our suggested hotels in an itinerary or on our website and then booked them online themselves.
-What bemuses me is that they automatically assume that they have got a better deal by doing this.
+However we are sometimes stunned when people tell us (quite happily) that they have used sample itineraries or hotels from our website, and then booked it themselves online.
+What bemuses me is that they automatically assume that they have got a much better deal by doing this.